Joel Moskowitz: Other activities and coverage

+Moskowitz has promoted a petition about the alleged health risks of 5G technologies.

-In March 2019, the British tabloid Daily Mail ran a headline that implied that the scientists' petition had singled out potential dangers from a specific product, "Apple's Airpods".
-Later that month, the fact-checking website Snopes published an investigation that cited Moskowitz as a source of information for reliably understanding the origins and partial inaccuracy of the Daily Mail story.
+In March 2019, the British tabloid Daily Mail ran a headline implying that the petition had singled out potential dangers from Apple's Airpods.
+Later that month, the fact-checking website Snopes published an investigation debunking the claim.

-In 2017, the American Council on Science and Health, which is regarded as an "industry-friendly" group, published a profile of Moskowitz describing him as a "Cell Phone, Wi-Fi 'Truther'".

-In July 2019, the Office of Communications and Public Affairs of the University of California, Berkeley, published an audio podcast plus transcript of Moskowitz's talk, "Cell Phones, Cell Towers and Wireless Safety".
+In July 2019, the Office of Communications and Public Affairs of the University of California, Berkeley, published an audio podcast and transcript of Moskowitz's talk, "Cell Phones, Cell Towers and Wireless Safety".

 Tobacco

 Moskowitz has also been quoted in media coverage of cigarettes and health, one area in which he has done research.
 The Daily Californian quoted his statement that "the whole movement toward changing norms within our society with regards to tobacco use has been driven by people acting at the community level, creating laws."

+Criticism

+In 2017, the American Council on Science and Health, criticized Moskowitz, suggesting that he is spreading cherry-picked and misleading information about wireless radiations.